eevee/camel/docs/yamlref.rst

     &me [*me]

-This is **not** a copy.
+.. note:: This is **not** a copy.
 The exact same value is reused.

-An alias node refers to the most recent anchor with the same name.
-Anchor names can be reassigned, and must appear before any alias node that tries to refer to them.
+Anchor names act somewhat like variable assignments: at any point in the document, the parser only knows about the anchors it's seen so far, and a second anchor with the same name takes precedence.
+This means that aliases cannot refer to anchors that appear later in the document.

 Anchor names aren't intended to carry information, which unfortunately means that most YAML parsers throw them away, and re-serializing a document will get you anchor names like ``ANCHOR1``.

+.. _yamlref-kinds:

 Kinds of value
 --------------

-As mentioned above, there are three kinds, which reflect the general shape of some data.
+Values come in one of three *kinds*, which reflect the general "shape" of the data.
 Scalars are individual values; sequences are ordered collections;
 mappings are unordered associations.
 Each can be written in either a whitespace-sensitive *block style* or a more compact and explicit *flow style*.